yunlzheng/alertmanaer-dingtalk-webhook/README.md

 ## Alertmanager Dingtalk Webhook

-Webhook service support send Prometheus 2.0 alert message to Dingtalk。
+Webhook service support send Prometheus 2.0 alert message to Dingtalk.

 ## How To Use